PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 You'll want scupper plugs when:

-• The water temperature is cold (nothing worse than icy water seeping up through scupper holes)
+• Water temperature is cold - icy water seeping up through scupper holes is miserable

 • You're carrying heavy gear that pushes your kayak lower in the water